Sherlock Holmes Faces Death

 Sherlock Holmes Faces Death is the sixth film in the Basil Rathbone/Nigel Bruce series of Sherlock Holmes films.
-Made in 1943, it is a loose adaptation of Sir Arthur Conan Doyle's Holmes 1893 story "The Adventure of the Musgrave Ritual."
-Its three immediate predecessors in the film series were World War II spy adventures with Holmes and Dr. Watson assisting working to thwart enemy agents, but this one marked a return to the pure mystery film form.
+Made in 1943, it is a loose adaptation of Sir Arthur Conan Doyle's 1893 Holmes short story "The Adventure of the Musgrave Ritual".
+Its three immediate predecessors in the film series were World War II spy adventures with Holmes and Dr. Watson helping the Allies thwart enemy agents, but this one marked a return to the pure mystery film form.
 Though several characters are military men and there are frequent mentions of the ongoing war, it is not the focus of the story.

 This was the second of three Holmes films in which Basil Rathbone, Nigel Bruce and Hillary Brooke appeared together.
 The first was Sherlock Holmes and the Voice of Terror in 1942 and the third was The Woman in Green in 1945.

 Plot

-Dr. Watson is serving as resident physician at Musgrave Manor in Northumberland, a stately home which is also used as a hospital for a number of servicemen suffering from shell shock.
+Dr. Watson is working as resident physician at Musgrave Manor in Northumberland, a stately home which is also used as a hospital for a number of servicemen suffering from shell shock.

 When Sally Musgrave displays her feelings for one of the wounded American fighter pilots, Captain Pat Vickery, who is currently recovering at the family estate, her brothers Geoffrey and Phillip are quick to show their dismay.

-Then one of the physicians working at the estate, Dr. Sexton, is assaulted by an unknown assailant when out on a walk.
-Dr. John Watson, who is in charge of the medical facility, goes to fetch his dear friend Sherlock Holmes to bring some clarity to the case of the attack.
+One of the physicians working at the estate, Dr. Sexton, is assaulted by an unknown assailant when out on a walk.
+Watson, who is in charge of the medical facility, goes to fetch his dear friend Sherlock Holmes to bring some clarity to the case of the attack.

-Upon his arrival at the estate, Sherlock Holmes discovers the dead body of one of the brothers, Geoffrey.
-Inspector Lestrade of Scotland Yard is put on the case to solve the murder, and immediately arrests the American captain as a suspect.
+Upon his arrival at the estate, Holmes discovers the dead body of one of the brothers, Geoffrey.
+Inspector Lestrade of Scotland Yard is put on the case to solve the murder and immediately arrests the American captain as a suspect.

 Holmes is of another opinion about the flyer's guilt and continues to investigate on his own.
 Phillip is formally made the new head of the estate the next day with the aid of his sister.
 But after only one day of running the estate, Phillip, too, is found murdered, lying in the trunk of the car.

-Lestrade suspects the family butler, Alfred Brunton, to be the murderer because Phillip had just fired the butler.
-Trying to arrest the butler, Lestrade gets lost in the manor's secret passageways.
+Lestrade suspects the family butler, Alfred Brunton, to be the murderer because Phillip had just fired him.
+Trying to arrest the butler, Lestrade becomes lost in the manor's secret passageways.
 Meanwhile, Holmes and Watson look into the special "Musgrave Ritual" that the family uses to appoint the new head of the family.
-They find the words used in the ritual hidden in Sally's room and try to copy the ritual, which involves replaying a giant chess game on the checkered floor of the house main hall.
-As pieces in the game they use the household staff.
+They find the words used in the ritual hidden in Sally's room and try to copy the ritual, which involves replaying a giant chess game on the checkered floor of the house's main hall.
+As pieces in the game they use the household staff and servicemen.